cashbooktoolkit/cashbook-core/README.md

 transactions.
 It is designed to be used as part of a Credit Union's PFM (Personal Finance Manager) strategy.

-## License/Terms of Use

-   Cashbook is Copyright (C) 2014  Sourdough Labs Research and Development Corp.

-   This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-   This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-   You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

 ## Initial Setup (One time)

   1. Install PostgreSQL (or have an existing DB server available)